voedger/voedger-internals/server/design/sequences.md

 // Started by sequencer.actualize().
 // Reads from flushingQueue into a temporary flushBuffer.
-// flushBuffer keeps maximum Value for each {WSID, ID} pair and track the maximum Offset.
+// flushBuffer keeps maximum Value for each {WSID, ID} pair and tracks the maximum Offset.
 // If any of s.params.MaxFlushingBatshSize or s.params.MaxFlushingInterval is reached, flushes flushBuffer. func (s *sequencer) flusher() {
   // ...
 }
 ```

+## Technical design

 ### Components